Will AI Replace Lawyers?

 AI as a tool, not a replacement

 It can be helpful to think of AI as a highly skilled assistant rather than a replacement.
 The key is collaboration.
-Just as workflow automation speeds up administrative tasks, AI enables lawyers to work smarter by outsourcing repetitive processes so they can focus on strategic thinking and judgement.
+Just as workflow automation speeds up administrative tasks, AI enables lawyers to work smarter by outsourcing repetitive processes so they can focus on strategic thinking and judgment.

 For example, AI can perform legal research by scanning thousands of documents for relevant case law in minutes.
 It can review contracts for errors or inconsistencies, providing a first pass for lawyers to refine.
 It can even assist in document drafting, generating templates or summaries.